 We don’t know anything about Mauritania

-When I heard about Mauritania first, I knew nothing about the country, its people or even its location on a map.
-I have that in common with most Germans.
-As Europeans, we usually get interested in a foreign country, when we have economic interests, or if its people become a threat to us of some kind.
+When I heard about Mauritania for the first time, I knew nothing about the country.
+I didn’t know its people or its location on a map.
+Most Germans have that in common.
+As Europeans, we usually get interested in a foreign country when there is economic potential or a threat.
+Non of this applies to Mauritania.

-The land where I live is green and rich of grass. – Mauritania consists of pale hues of sand and stone, as if the whole country was painted with watercolors.
-I see pictures of brick shaped houses.
+I live on green grass and lush meadows.
+But Mauritania is pale as if the whole country was painted with watercolors.
+I see photos of brick shaped houses, hues of sand and rock.
 Desert wind blurs the horizon.

-In Mauritania people defend themselves against article 306.
+In Mauritania people fight against article 306.
 It’s the blasphemy and apostasy law.
-Practically anyone can be sentenced to death or end up in prison.
+In 2018, it became the harshest one in the world.
+Anyone can be sentenced to death.
 The smell of insecticide dwells in crowded cells.

-I am blown away – by the wind that storms outside.
-Gusts shape the trees.
-Even in a calm most branches look like waving flags due to the west wind that has shaped them.
-All growth is pushed to the east coast, where the bigger cities lie.
+I am blown away by the wind that storms outside.
+Here, even in a calm most branches look like waving flags due to the west wind that has shaped them.
+All growth is pushed to the east coast where the bigger cities lie.

-Trees in Mauritania, if there are any, stand alone, thin and small with shriveled barks, but with treetops fanning like fountains.
-Slaves rest in their shadows.
-For generations hundreds of thousands were born without history, raised without knowing their ancestry. – The desert is the perfect monument for a culture of remembrance, which commemorates the erasement of identity. – Or maybe to erect an empty plateau here as a memorial?
-It would be cleaned every day from wafting sand – a gesture that symbols the will to keep the remembrance alive against erosion of memory.
+Trees in Mauritania, if there are any, stand alone, thin and small with shriveled barks and with treetops fanning out like fountains.
+Slaves rest in their shadows, herding goats until a master orders them to do else.
+For generations hundreds of thousands of Haratin were born without history, but as property justified by Islamic law.
+The whole desert would be the perfect monument for a culture of remembrance that commemorates the erasement of identity.
+Or maybe there should be an empty plateau as a memorial? – Cleaning it daily from wafting sand would be a gesture that symbols the will to keep remembrance alive. […]

 Jan-Christian Petersen (11.7.2020)